CharlieMallon/milestoneThree/README.md

 -   ### Issue 1

     -   Tell you how to use the aplication - with cool arrow graphics in 'slide' format
+    -   Sign up form with extra questions
+        -   what do you want to use app for?
+    -   Prompts that tell the user how to source

 -   ### Issue 2